Small Sewing Room Layout Ideas

 - Is there room for you to move around the table?

-- Do you have space for storing tools you use often?
+- Do you have easy access to the tools you use most often?

 #2.
 Cutting Area